Psykopear/fuzzle/README.md

 Build with:
 ```
-cargo build --release
+cargo run --release
 ```

-And launch the compiled target.

-The first time fuzzle runs it takes some time (less than a second on my pc) to build a cache of existing applications.
+The first time Fuzzle runs it takes some time (less than a second on my pc) to build a cache of existing applications.

 After that, it's supposed to run as fast as you can type.